‘Outlander’ Star Caitriona Balfe Calls Karl Lagerfeld A ‘True Icon’

-Outlander star Caitriona Balfe spent years as a runway model before she made the move to acting, and today upon the death of designer, Karl Lagerfeld at age 85, she took a moment to remember her friend, calling him an icon.
+Outlander star Caitriona Balfe spent years as a runway model before she made the move to acting, and today upon the death of designer Karl Lagerfeld at age 85, she took a moment to remember her friend, calling him an icon.

 Town & Country shared photos from Balfe’s days as a runway model for Lagerfeld when he was designing for Chanel.
-The actor shared memories on her Instagram page of Lagerfeld who died this morning in Paris.
+The actor shared memories on her Instagram page of Lagerfeld, who died this morning in Paris.

 “I was privileged to work frequently with Karl Lagerfeld in my early career as a model.
 Those were truly the highlights of my career back then especially when I got to work with him as a photographer.
 He was a true icon and a creative genius.
 I am so grateful I was fortunate enough to meet and work with him.
 R.I.P.
 Karl.
 X.”